Bromochlorodifluoromethane: Synthesis

 BCF is commercially synthesized in a two-step process from chloroform.
 Chloroform is fluorinated with hydrogen fluoride.
 The resulting chlorodifluoromethane is then reacted with elemental bromine at 400-600 °C, with reaction time limited to about 3 seconds.
 The overall yield is over 90%.

 Regulation

 The production of BCF and similar chlorofluorocarbons has been banned in most countries since January 1, 1994 as part of the Montreal Protocol on ozone depleting substances.
+Halon 1211 is also a potent greenhouse gas with a 100-year global warming potential 2,070 times that of carbon dioxide and an atmospheric lifetime of 16.0 years.

-However, recycling of Halon 1211 allows it to remain in use, although parts availability is limited to a few manufacturers and can be an issue.
+Recycling of Halon 1211 allows it to remain in use, although parts availability is limited to a few manufacturers and can be an issue.
 Halon 1211 is still widely used in the United States, despite its high cost, with the US military being the biggest user.
 Europe and Australia have banned its use for all but "critical applications" such as aviation, military, and police use.

-The manufacture of UL Listed halon 1211 extinguishers was supposed to cease on October 2009.
+The manufacture of UL Listed halon 1211 extinguishers was supposed to cease in October 2009.
 The future listing is still in discussion.
 Halotron I, the replacement extinguishing agent, requires a larger volume to get the same ratings as 1211.